Catch canine osteoarthritis (OA) at its earliest stages with the innovative OA staging tool.

 Using COAST in Your Clinic

-With a simple, three-step process, including the tool as part of your daily clinical routine is easy.
+With a simple, 3-step process, incorporating this tool as part of your daily clinical routine is easy.

 Grade the Dog

 Assess the dog’s overall level of discomfort and posture while stationary and in motion, with input from the pet owner about your patient’s behavior at home.

 Grade the Joint